hellobrian/old-brianhan.co/src/blogs/2019-01-04-generate-blog-posts-gatsby-hygen/index.md

 ---
-title: "Re: Create Blog Posts in Gatsby with Hygen"
+title: "How to Generate Blog Posts in Gatsby using Hygen"
-subtitle: "I rediscovered hygen and learned that it can be used for more than just generating JS files."
+subtitle: ""
 date: "2019-01-04"
-path: "/re-create-blog-posts-gatsby-hygen"
+path: "/generate-blog-posts-gatsby-hygen"
 draft: false
 ---

-> This is a follow-up to [this post](https://eunjae.me/create-post-on-gatsby-with-hygen/) by Eunjae Lee where he quickly walks through how to use Hygen for creating blog post files on his Gatsby site.
->
-> I recommend reading his post first if you're using [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog).

 ## What is Hygen?

-[Hygen](https://www.hygen.io/) is this awesome code generator that can create files for you from your command line interface (CLI).
+[Hygen](https://www.hygen.io/) is this awesome code generator that creates files for you from your command line interface (CLI).

 ## Rediscovering Hygen

 The first time I used Hygen was working on a project at my last job.

-One of my teammates taught us how to use the `hygen` CLI so that we could generate React component folders, files and some boilerplate code (tests, stories, containers, etc).
-I wrongly assumed at the time that Hygen was used just for doing this thing at that's it.
-Then, I stumbled on a post by Eunjae Lee where he's using it to create blog posts on his Gatsby site.
+One of my teammates taught us how to use it so that we could generate React components without writing any boilerplate, like initial tests, storybook files, etc.

+But, I never realized I could do the same with my blog posts until I came across Eunjae Lee's [original post](https://eunjae.me/create-post-on-gatsby-with-hygen/) about it.

+## The Problem

-## The way I structure and format my blog posts is annoying to maintain manually
+I like my naming conventions but they're annoying to maintain.

-I'm a big fan of component folder structure and I decided to do the same thing with my blog posts.
-The reason is that I can keep all blog post related files co-located.
-This isn't anything new, I feel like people have been doing this on their Jekyll sites for a while.

-My Gatsby site has a file structure like this:

 ```
 src/blogs